A book to communicate offshore renewable energy to children

 "Journey to the Bottom of the Celtic Sea", explores the development of Floating Offshore Wind in the Celtic Sea.
 This video, which features Supergen ORE Hub Director Professor Deborah Greaves, and colleagues from the University of Plymouth, explores the proposed developments and enhances our understanding of the seabed, technologies and the opportunities it offers the South West.

-To help young people engage with the amazing feats of engineering behind offshore renewable energy devices we can provide resources including templates for designing a paper wind turbine, colouring designs and online videos.
+To help young people engage with the amazing feats of engineering behind offshore renewable energy devices we offer educational resources including templates for designing a paper wind turbine, colouring designs and links to online videos.

 Please email us with any requests for resources.